BYUMVUHOREAimable/beststore/README.md

     password VARCHAR(255),
     created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

-Configure database connection in tools/db.php.
+Configure database connection
+Edit tools/db.php with your database credentials.

-Start the server:
+Start the server

+bash
 php -S localhost:8000

-Usage
+📖 Usage

-Register: /register.php
+Register: /register.php - Create a new account

-Login: /login.php
+Login: /login.php - Sign in to your account

-Profile: /profile.php (Edit profile info)
+Profile: /profile.php - View and edit profile information

+Logout: /logout.php - End your session

-License
+📄 License

-MIT License
+MIT License - see the LICENSE file for details.

-Contact
+📞 Contact

-For any questions, contact aimablebyumvuhore@gmail.com
+For any questions or support, contact:

+Email: aimablebyumvuhore@gmail.com